Connecting servers to a VLAN

 5. Also add 2 tags to our interface

 All network packets will be tagged before being sent through this interface.
-For example, let's add two VLAN identifiers 10 and 20 to our netplan configuration; all network packets will be marked before being sent through this interface.
+For example, let's add two VLAN IDs 10 and 20 to the netplan configuration; all network packets will be tagged before being sent over this interface.

 vlans: